Exhibition

 Netsuke 2

-This exhibition of 31 pieces is based on a wonderful donation of 280 netsuke (belt toggles) from Mrs E.Y. de Koster and Mrs G. Zellentin.
+The presentation features 31 works from the wonderful donation of 280 netsuke (belt toggles) by Ms. E.Y. de Koster and Ms. G. Zellentin.
 The collection includes beautifully carved figures, showing everything from plants and animals to Buddhist and Taoist gods, craftsmen, Dutch people, and characters from Japanese and Chinese stories.
 This generous gift now makes up the largest part of the netsuke collection at SieboldHuis.